lisagjh/lisavanderhoorn.nl/src/content/projects/DDA-viewtransitions.md

 lang: "en"
 ---

 At FDND we had a special sprint where we got to let our creativity run free, build fun stuff, and let go of the styleguide of our client.
-Each week we got a new random prompt, focused on a certain new(-ish) feature or technology.
+Each week we got a new random prompt, focused on a certain new feature or technology.

+## The Challenge

-This week my prompt was <em>Glitzy Brutalist View Transitions</em>.
-I loved this prompt, since I have always been interested in brutalism, and instantly had some cool ideas of how to implement this into this website.
+This week my prompt was **_Glitzy Brutalist View Transitions_**.

+I loved this prompt, since I’ve always been interested in brutalism and immediately had some cool ideas on how to implement that aesthetic into the Dutch Digital Agencies website.
+I ended up ignoring the glitzy part and leaning into the brutalist style.
-I started out analysing the prompt.
-I did end up kind of ignoring the glitzy part, leaning into brutalism.
-So what does brutalism mean?
-In architecture it's raw materials, visible structure, and no unnecessary decorations.
-When you look at brutalism in webdesign, it tends to be mostly black and white, with one or two colors as accent, simple fonts, often big headings, minimal to no decorative elements.

-So how do I translate this to a view transition?
-I decided to go big and bold, and created an interactive screen with `P5.js` and the <a href="https://p5-svelte.netlify.app/">svelte library</a>.
-On their website,I saw <a href="https://p5-svelte.netlify.app/examples/wavemaker">this</a> example and was inspired to create something similar, but with the text "DDA" - Dutch Digital Agencies.
+## My Solution

+I started by analyzing the prompt and breaking it down.
+In architecture, brutalism means raw materials, visible structure, and no unnecessary decorations.
+In web design, this often translates to black-and-white layouts, strong grid structure, minimalism, bold fonts, and functional aesthetics.

+I decided to translate this into a bold view transition.

-Before diving into that, I wanted to understand how view transitions actually worked.
-I started small, adding an animated active state indicator to the menu item using the `::before` pseudo-element.
-To my surprise, it was super straightforward:
+Before building anything fancy, I explored how view transitions work.
+I began small: animating the active link in the nav using a `::before` pseudo-element.

 ```css
 .active::before {